-Part of the process for removing your company is giving the Companies Register a 'no objection' letter from us.
+Part of the process of removing your company from the Companies Register is giving the Companies Register a 'no objection' letter from us.
 This letter from us tells the Companies Office that we have no objection to your company being removed from the Companies Register.

 - Your company’s IRD number.